nvreez/Focusbox/README.md

 - *Themes:* The different modules that handle the content.
 - *jQuery method:* A method to bind an event to open Focusbox.
 Binds to a click-event on default.

-I included two themes.
+I plan to two themes.
 The Basic theme for basic html display and the Media theme specialised in photos and video.
 You can create your own themes by extending the $.focusbox.themes object with your theme.
+Right now only the Basic theme has been tested.

 I made a simple jQuery.fn method that checks which theme to use and binds it to an event-type of choice, defaulting to a click-event.
 Usage: